Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

      available extensions : 10
 ```

-The output of `ws_list` can be customised via several options.
+The output of `ws_list` can be customized via several options.
 The following switch tab provides a
 overview of some of these options.
 All available options can be queried by `ws_list --help`.

 === "Certain filesystem"